-To address this issue, we assembled an international group of experts to develop and evaluate a checklist for researchers to use for publishing the results of their studies on tools, which will ensure all the necessary information is included.
-Our team includes measurement tool developers, tool users such as doctors and researchers, checklist developers, and users of knowledge generated by tools including patients.
+To address this issue, we assembled an international group of experts to develop an evidence-informed and consensus-based reporting guideline: PRISMA-COSMIN.
+Our team includes OMI developers, measurement experts, systematic reviewers, tool users such as doctors and researchers, checklist developers, and users of knowledge generated by tools including patients.
 The new checklist, developed using cutting edge research methods, will be tested across mental health, rheumatology, neurology, surgery, and child health.
-It will be freely available worldwide to use, and have a global impact by teaching researchers how to describe their studies on tools appropriately, so that measurements made are useful, correct, and meaningful.
-Our work will improve the quality of research studies that inform health decisions, ultimately improving health outcomes.
+It will be freely available worldwide to use and have a global impact by teaching researchers how to describe their studies on tools appropriately, so that measurements made are useful, correct, and meaningful.
+Our work will improve the quality of research studies and contribute towards reducing research waste, informing health decisions, and ultimately improving patient and health system outcomes.

 We have been awarded a three-year CIHR Project Grant to develop PRISMA-COSMIN.